MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Code Generation

-Code generation has long been a task of interest: there is extensive work on program synthesis~\cite{alur:sygus,chaudhuri:neurosymbolic} using both symbolic and neuro-symbolic approaches.
-More recently, LLMs trained for text generation have demonstrated the ability to perform program completion~\citep{brown2020language,gptj,gpt-neoX}; and several LLMs have been trained or fine-tuned on programming language text~\citep{feng2020codebert,clement-etal-2020-pymt5,chen2021evaluating,nijkamp2022conversational,fried2022incoder,xu2022systematic}.
+Code generation has long been a task of interest: there is extensive work on program synthesis~\cite{alur:sygus,chaudhuri:neurosymbolic, gulwani2017program} using both symbolic and neuro-symbolic approaches.
+More recently, large neural language models (LLMs) trained for text generation have demonstrated the ability to perform program completion~\citep{brown2020language,gptj,gpt-neoX}.
+Since 2020, several code generation models have been trained or fine-tuned on programming language text~\citep{feng2020codebert,clement-etal-2020-pymt5,chen2021evaluating,nijkamp2022conversational,fried2022incoder,xu2022systematic}.

-Unlike traditional program synthesis techniques, neural language models are able to condition on and generate both natural language and programming language text.
-Moreover, LLMs offer the promise of synthesizing knowledge gleaned from code in multiple programming languages. \textit{Just as language models exposed to multiple natural languages are able to generalize across languages, might not multi-language models of code do the same?}
+Unlike traditional program synthesis techniques, neural language models are able to condition on and generate both natural language (i.e., code comments) and programming language text.
+Moreover, code generation models offer the promise of synthesizing knowledge gleaned from code in multiple programming languages. \textit{Just as language models exposed to multiple natural languages are able to generalize across languages, might not multi-language models of code do the same?}

 Although this kind of multi-language generalization is an intriguing possibility, little is known about how well code generation models perform across programming languages.
-We make progress towards answering this question by evaluating the multi-language code generation abilities of two state-of-the-art models: Codex and InCoder.
+We make progress towards answering this question by proposing two large-scale parallel benchmarks for code generation in 19 languages, which we use to evaluate three state-of-the-art models: Codex, CodeGen, and InCoder.